dair-ai/dair-ai.github.io/README.md

 Join our [Discord](https://discord.gg/SKgkVT8BGJ)!

-Feel free to reach out to me on [Twitter](https://twitter.com/omarsar0) if you want to discuss ideas of projects or talks.
+Feel free to reach out to me on [Twitter](https://twitter.com/omarsar0) for contributions, sponsorship, and collaborations.